mrnickel/mrnickel.github.io/md/logging_with_docker_and_loggly.md

 ---
-date: 2016-02-05T20:57:18-05:00
+date: 2016-02-05T17:57:18-08:00
 draft: false
 title: Logging with Docker and Loggly
 ---

 In part 2 of this series, I'm going to explore using Loggly to aggregate my Docker container logs.
+When designing scalable software, typically you'll end up with many instances of a single service.
+Signing into each instance to view logs can be very troublesome (and annoying!).
+Luckily there are ways to get around this annoyance.
+Enter Loggly.

 Now I'm partial to taking the path to least resistance, and as such I'm going to follow Loggly's own documentation on using the [Docker Logging Driver](https://www.loggly.com/docs/docker-logging-driver/).